tayo-k/bmd/content/build.md

 2. **Processes**: define the processes that should be applied at specific points in the progression from raw material to finished software product
 3. **Tools**: identify tools that can be applied to the product as it moves along the assembly line of software engineering.

-The motivation is to provide a visual, structured approach that will help with the timely identification of opportunities to improve the process of developing the product.
-It’s also particularly useful for collaborative purposes, where any number of individuals can contribute their ideas in a structured manner.
+The idea is to provide a visual, structured approach that will help with the timely identification of opportunities to improve the process of developing the product.
+It’s also particularly useful for collaborative purposes, where any number of devs can contribute their ideas in a structured manner.

 - Expect that your BMD grid could be reused by other departments in your organization
 - Prioritize mitigating risk to the product, as well as your own comfort in building and supporting it

-An ideal representation of all the ingredients that go into a product will see more items to the left of the board than the right; a rough indication of higher preparedness, in line with the Shift-Left ideology.
+- Ideally, you'll have more  a rough indication of higher preparedness, in line with the Shift-Left ideology.

-Having this structure, ingredients and stages:
+Having this structure, guardrails and quality gates:
 1. Collect yourselves into pods (or guilds)
 2. Prepare to define specific **tasks** that can be collected into coherent **milestones**.
 3. Work with your steering group to maintain alignment with strategic initiatives and objectives.